 Your first instinct might be to take a shower or bath to wash away what has happened to you.
-However, doing this could get rid of physical evidence that could be used if you want to press charges.
+However, doing this could remove physical evidence that could be used if you want to press charges.

 It is extremely important, whether you think you have any physical or emotional injuries or not, that you see a medical professional as soon as possible.